Degree Offered

 NSG 706.
 Advanced Pathophysiology.
 3 Hours.

-Theoretical basis of pathophysiological changes in acute and chronic illnesses confronted in primary care across the lifespan is presented.
+Theoretical basis of pathophysiological changes in acute and chronic illnesses confronted across the lifespan is presented.
 The course serves as the foundation for clinical assessment, decision making, and management.

 NSG 712.
 Primary Care of Families 1.
 3 Hours.